AndrewRedican/bargain-basement/README.md

 ## Quick Description

 "Bargain basement" is a modern frontend web application for an ecommerce web app where users can browser and purchase packages.
 Project development started on November 28, 2019, and ends on December 5, 2019.
+This project also relates to https://github.com/AndrewRedican/bargain-basement-service.

 ### Requirements